-Let’s do a little informal thought experiment.
+Let's explore 3 examples of the best city logo designs.
+We'll start with a little informal thought experiment.
 When you think of New York City, what comes to your mind?
 Busy streets filled with yellow taxis?
 Central Park?
 Times Square?
-The “I LOVE NY” T-shirts?
-It’s probably easy for you to conjure up an image of the “I LOVE NY” logo.
-If you can’t, no worries.
-Here’s the iconic design.
+The “I LOVE NY" T-shirts?
+It's probably easy for you to conjure up an image of the “I LOVE NY" logo.
+If you can't, no worries.
+Here's the iconic design.

 Milton Glaser, a graphic designer, was commissioned by the New York State Department of Government to create a new logo in 1977 as part of the state's broader advertising strategy.
 Glaser's design became an incredible success though it's now usually associated just with New York City.